Little Dracula (TV series)

-'Little Dracula' is a 1991 animated series directed by Joe Pearson with original music by Stephen C. Marston under Walker Hahn Productions.
+Little Dracula is a 1991 American animated series directed by Joe Pearson with original music by Stephen C. Marston under Walker Hahn Productions.
 It debuted on Fox Kids on 3 September 1991 and features the voices of several veteran comedians and actors.
 Based on the book series of the same name, thirteen episodes were produced, but only six were aired; five episodes aired the week of 3 – 6 September, before its timeslot was given to Beetlejuice.
 A sixth episode aired on Halloween.
 It was during this initial run that the Little Dracula franchise made its way to a handful of merchandising deals.

 In 1999, Fox Family reran Little Dracula, including four episodes which had not aired during the original run (another three remained unaired).
 Some Little Dracula books were also republished following this brief revival.

 A second season (13 more episodes) was co-produced with France and Germany, by IDDH, M6, and Renaissance-Atlantic Films.
 It never aired in the United States.
 In Europe, Little Dracula (Draculito, mon saigneur) is an animated series in 26 episodes.